20 Epic Things to Do in Salem, MA in October (Halloween 2024) 🎃

 This is without a doubt a CRAZY time of year in the area.
 The crowds get incredibly thick as the leaves turn gold, and you’ll definitely be waiting in line for some of Salem’s top attractions.
 Parking is a challenge, and you’ll need to book accommodation well in advance.

-Still, visiting Salem MA in October (especially near Halloween) is something many travelers want to check off their New England bucket list.
+Still, a Salem October adventure (especially near Halloween) is something many travelers want to check off their New England bucket list.

 So if you’re ready to brave the crowds, read on.
 And if you’re keen to visit at another time of year, the same great activities and recommendations still apply.
 Hint hint: these are the best things to do in Salem Massachusetts in ANY SEASON!